 - Tell guests to take care getting out of the bath and use the mat provided

-- Smoke, heat & CO detectors
+- Smoke, heat & CO2 detectors

-- Annual gas checks
+- Annual gas and electrical safety checks

-- Fire resistant furnishings
+- Fire-resistant furnishings

 - Highlight fire exits